Smart packing tips for international travel with kids

 Bookmark this page or Save to Pinterest for later

-Disclaimer: Yep I’ve gone and snuck some of those little affiliate links in again.
-I won’t be offended if you don’t use them, but every little click helps to keep this website running as a free resource for travelling families and it won’t cost you a cent more.
-And we only recommend items or brands that we know and trust from our own experience – we receive no sponsorship from the brands we recommend here but were provided with the Beatrix NY backpacks as brand ambassadors for Baby Souk UAE.
+Disclaimer: This page contains affiliate links.
+They won’t cost you any extra, but we may earn a small commission if you make a purchase.
+We only recommend items or brands that we know and trust from our own experience – we receive no sponsorship from the brands we recommend here but were provided with the Beatrix NY backpacks as brand ambassadors for Baby Souk UAE.

 © Our Globetrotters